 About the Swoop Card Game (Swoop Rules & Cards)

+Swoop is also known as Swipe, Swoosh, or Swish.
 Swoop is a fun and exciting card game that involves taking turns playing cards in the middle of the table based on their value, with the goal of getting rid of all your cards by matching as many cards of the same value as possible.

 Swoop is a card game that requires strategy, quick thinking, and a bit of luck and can be played by 3 to 8 players, making it great for groups of friends or family gatherings.